 Convert currencies in Excel with the Excel function.

 Let's say you have a budget in US dollars, and you need to convert the data to Euros in Excel.
 You can use the formula as follows:

-Please find the current exchange rate between the US dollar and the Euro, and enter it into an empty cell.
+- Please find the current exchange rate between the US dollar and the Euro, and enter it into an empty cell.
 In this case, 1 USD = 0.88462 EUR.
 So, enter 0.88462 in cell C2.

-In cell D2, enter the formula =B2 * $C$2, and drag the fill handle over the range cell that you want to contain the procedure.
+- In cell D2, enter the formula =B2 * $C$2, and drag the fill handle over the range cell that you want to contain the procedure.
 And all cells in D2:D10 are filled with the converted Euro.
 See screenshot:

-In general, we need to get the latest exchange rate between the two selected currencies and then multiply the last exchange rate to convert the original Currency to the Selected Currency.
+We need to get the latest exchange rate between the two selected currencies and then multiply the last exchange rate to convert the original Currency to the Selected Currency.

 How to Convert Currencies in Microsoft Excel via an External Provider File